GLOBAL MARKETS-Banks pull stocks lower as Brexit continues global rout

 NEW YORK, June 27 (Reuters) - Britain’s shock vote to leave the European Union roiled global markets for a second day on Monday, hammering U.S. and European banks, lifting bond and gold prices, and dragging the British pound to a 31-year low.

-U.S. stocks were sharply lower, following European markets, pulled down by banking stocks amid uncertainty over London’s future as the region’s financial capital.
+U.S. stocks opened sharply lower, following European markets, pulled down by financial stocks amid uncertainty over London’s future as the region’s financial capital.

-The S&P financial index fell nearly 3 percent.
-Declines for JPMorgan and Bank of America grew as the day wore on, with those shares down 3.56 percent and 6.27 percent respectively.
+The S&P financial index fell 2.5 percent.
+JPMorgan was down 3.3 percent while Bank of America was down 5.3 percent.

-An index of European bank shares fell 7.67 percent.
-Royal Bank of Scotland fell 15.1 percent while Barclays shed 17.35 percent, with both paring losses slightly through the day.
+An index of European bank shares fell 8.89 percent.
+Royal Bank of Scotland fell 16 percent while Barclays shed 18 percent.

 Italian banks also suffered.
-UniCredit fell 8.09 percent.
+UniCredit fell more than 9 percent.
 The government was looking at options to help its banks and prevent further share price falls.

 European stocks took a beating for a second day, down 3.7 percent.
-Banks at a seven-year low helped push London’s top share index down by 2.55 percent, shedding nearly 100 billion pounds (US $132 billion) and 5.6 percent over two days.
+Banks at a seven-year low helped push London’s top share index down by 2.5 percent.

-“Markets already appear to be pricing in a full-blown recession in the U.K. and rising recession risk in the rest of Europe,” said David Donabedian, chief investment officer of Atlantic Trust Private Wealth Management.

 British finance minister George Osborne sought to reassure markets, saying the world’s fifth-largest economy was strong enough to cope with the Brexit-inspired volatility, but the positive impact on sterling was only fleeting.

-Spanish borrowing costs slid as election gains for the centre-right People’s Party raised hopes of an end to the country’s political deadlock.

-In the scramble for safe-haven assets, U.S. Treasury yields hovered near four-year lows.
-The 10-year note fell 12.4 basis points to 1.455 percent, sliding further after S&P’s downgrade of the UK.
+In the scramble for safe-haven assets, benchmark U.S. Treasury yields hovered near four-year lows.
+The 10-year note fell nearly 11 basis points to 1.47 percent.

 “The U.S. remains a very powerful place where people can find a safe haven.
 Foreigners are also getting a kick with the rise in the dollar,” said Guy LeBas, chief fixed income strategist at Janney Montgomery Scott in Philadelphia.

+Brent and U.S. crude futures have lost about 7 percent since Thursday’s settlement in the rush away from global risk assets.

-Aditional reporting by Yashaswini Swamynathan in Bengaluru, Richard Leong and Barani Krishnan in New York; Editing by Toby Chopra and Nick Zieminski
+Aditional reporting by Yashaswini Swamynathan in Bengaluru, Richard Leong and Barani Krishnan in New York, Hideyuki Sano in Tokyo, Nichola Saminather in Singapore, Patrick Graham, Alistair Smout and Dhara Ranasinghe in London; Editing by Toby Chopra and Nick Zieminski